Multidepot Capacitated Vehicle Routing with Improved Approximation Guarantees: Introduction

 \subsection{Our Contributions}

 Motivated by recent progress in approximating $k$-CVRP, we design improved approximation algorithms for $k$-MCVRP.
-For the sake of presentation, we assume that $\alpha=3/2$.
+For the sake of presentation, we assume $\alpha=3/2$.
 The contributions are shown as follows.

 Firstly, we review the cycle-partition algorithm in~\cite{tight} and then propose a refined tree-partition algorithm based on the idea in~\cite{HarksKM13}.
-Note that the previous tree-partition algorithm in~\cite{HarksKM13} contains a fixable flaw (see Appendix~\ref{A.1}) and our refined algorithm has a better approximation ratio for fixed $k$.
+Note that our refined algorithm has a better approximation ratio for fixed $k$.
 For splittable and unit-demand $k$-MCVRP, both of them are 4-approximation algorithms.
 By making a trade-off between them and further using the result in~\cite{blauth2022improving}, we obtain an improved $(4-1/1500)$-approximation algorithm.
-Note that the cycle-partition algorithm itself may only lead to a $(4-1/3000)$-approximation ratio.
+It is worth noting that using solely the cycle-partition algorithm along with the result in~\cite{blauth2022improving} may yield only a $(4-1/3000)$-approximation ratio.

 Secondly, using the LP-rounding method in~\cite{uncvrp}, we obtain an LP-based cycle-partition algorithm that can achieve a $(4+\ln2+\delta)$-approximation ratio for unsplittable $k$-MCVRP with any constant $\delta>0$.
 By making a trade-off between the LP-based cycle-partition algorithm and the tree-partition algorithm and further using the result in~\cite{blauth2022improving}, we obtain an improved $(4-1/50000)$-approximation algorithm.